Ph.D., M.A., M.M., B.A.

 Wang, G., Essl, G., Smith, J., Salazar, S., Cook, P.R., Hamilton, R., Fiebrink, R. Berger, J., Zhu, D., Ljungstrom, M., Berry, A., Wu, J., Kirk, T., Berger, E., Segal, J. "Smule = Sonic Media: An Intersection of the Mobile, Musical, and Social" In Proceedings of the International Computer Music Conference.
 Montreal, August 16-21, 2009.

-Hamilton, R., "Building Interactive Networked Musical Environments Using q3osc" In Proceedings of the AES 35th International Conference, London, UK, 2009.
+Hamilton, R., "Building Interactive Networked Musical Environments Using q3osc" In Proceedings of the AES 35th International Conference: Audio for Games, London, UK, 2009.

 Hamilton, R., "q3osc: or How I Learned to Stop Worrying and Love the Game" In Proceedings of the International Computer Music Association Conference, Belfast, Ireland, 2008.